 The only restriction is to avoid aspirin, naproxen, ibuprofen, and other NSAIDs for 3 weeks following the procedure.
 Following the procedure, you may go home and shower.
 Be aware the treated area may be tender.
 Many patients return to work or their daily routine the same day.

 Can I combine exosome therapy with other hair loss modalities?

-Yes.
-We recommend patients use Propecia, Finasteride or Minoxidil in conjunction with exosome treatments for hair loss.
+Absolutely!
+We recommend patients use Propecia, Finasteride or Minoxidil in conjunction with exosome therapy for hair loss.

 Do exosomes cause cancer or cause cancer to grow?

-Currently there no large direct studies that can show exosomes or stem cells do not cause cancer, but there are studies where stem cells have been utilized to treat cancer, and the conclusion from these studies is that since the stem cells work to suppress cancer cells, it is assumed that they will neither help proliferate cancer cells nor cause the formation of cancer cells in the first place.
+Currently there are no large direct studies that can show exosomes or stem cells do not cause cancer, but there are studies where stem cells have been utilized to treat cancer, and the conclusion from these studies is that since the stem cells work to suppress cancer cells, it is assumed that they will neither help proliferate cancer cells nor cause the formation of cancer cells.

 Can exosomes be used for Alopecia Areata?